perfana/perfana-java-client/README.md

 one on each line.

 The eventName can be any unique name among the custom events.
-You can use this eventName in your own implementation of the PerfanaTestEvent interface to select what code to execute.
+You can use this eventName in your own implementation of the PerfanaEvent interface to select what code to execute.

 The description can be any text to explain what the event at that time is about.
 It will be sent to Perfana and shown in the graphs as an event.
 If no description is provided, the